Apprenticeships 2020 Switzerland

 “The industry stands together and we help each other to promote young talent.”

 Because: “Everyone is interested in preventing a shortage of skilled workers.”
-Cohesion prevents young people from having to drop out of apprenticeships because their apprenticeship company closes the doors.
+Cohesion prevents young people from having to drop out of apprenticeships because their apprenticeship company closes its doors.
 Wicki says: “We would have the opportunity to add more learners.
 In the past, we have also taken on learners.

 The professional association of restaurateurs, the OdA, also became active.
-According to Tellenbach, the association wanted to train cooks who could not work in the training company with a three to the six-month basic course.
+According to Tellenbach, the association wanted to train cooks who could not work in the training company with a three to six-month basic course.
 But he says: «The interest was too little.
-For me, that’s a positive sign from the industry. »
+For me, that’s a positive sign for the industry. »

 Confidence that the situation will change again